MicrosoftDocs/windows-dev-docs/windows-apps-src/design/basics/navigation-history-and-backwards-navigation.md

 ### Resuming

-When the user switches to another app and returns to your app, we recommend returning to the last page in the navigation history
+When the user switches to another app and returns to your app, we recommend returning to the last page in the navigation history.

 ## Related articles